Laxmi-Prajapati/NLP_Lab/english/README.md

 ### 5. Run the project

-- The colab notebook 'NLP_Complete' contains the code to run the complete project.
+- The jupyter notebook `NLP_Complete.ipynb` contains the code for the complete project.